BeyondMD/gitflow/README.md

 Consider `origin/main` to always represent the latest code deployed to production.
 During day to day development, the `main` branch will not be interacted with.

-When the source code in the `staging` branch is ready to be deployed, all of the changes will be merged into `main` and be given a release number with the semantic versioning standard.
+When the source code in the `staging` branch is ready to be deployed, all of the changes will be merged into `main` and be given a release number following the semantic versioning standard.

 ## Supporting Branches

-Supporting branches are used to aid parallel development between team members, ease tracking of features, and to assist in quickly fixing live production problems.
+Supporting branches are used to aid parallel development between team members and to assist in quickly fixing live production problems.
 Unlike the main branches, these branches always have a limited life time, since they will be removed eventually.

 The different types of branches we may use are: